Journal of Cosmetic Dermatology

 The Journal of Cosmetic Dermatology is a quarterly peer-reviewed medical journal published by Wiley-Blackwell.
 It is the official journal of the International Academy of Cosmetic Dermatology and covers all aspects of cosmetic dermatology.
 The editor-in-chief is Zoe Diana Draelos.
-The journal was established in 2002.
+The journal was established in 2002 by Dr Christopher Rowland Payne.
 According to the Journal Citation Reports, the journal has a 2014 impact factor of 0.876.